Penicuik Estate

 Penicuik Estate offers a unique rural retreat experience just 30 minutes from Edinburgh, set within a 400-hectare Designed Landscape.
 This breathtaking Scottish getaway immerses guests in nature and history, providing an opportunity to slow down, disconnect, and unwind.
 The estate features beautifully restored houses and cottages nestled among ancient woodlands and meadows, each thoughtfully designed with state-of-the-art kitchens, cozy sitting rooms, and stunning ensuite bedrooms.
 Guests can enjoy private terraces with outdoor wood burners, Big Green Egg barbecues, and secluded cedar hot tubs.
 To enhance their stay, the estate also offers hand-delivered food services, including organic breakfast and BBQ hampers, as well as the opportunity to invite a local private chef to prepare tailor-made meals.

 The retreat’s flagship property, Penicuik House, is set to launch next year and will be bookable from May 2025.
-Sleeping 32, it is characterised by the reuse of salvaged architecture, furniture, and art from Old Penicuik House, and will exude authentic charm with its eclectic interiors across sixteen en suite bedrooms, alongside two grand reception rooms and a formal dining room.
+Sleeping 32, it is characterized by the reuse of salvaged architecture, furniture, and art from Old Penicuik House, and will exude authentic charm with its eclectic interiors across sixteen en suite bedrooms, alongside two grand reception rooms and a formal dining room.
 It will serve as both an exclusive-use property for private events and weddings, as well as a pop-up hotel for wellness retreats, the Edinburgh Festival, Michelin-starred dining events, and more.

 A unique feature of the retreat is the High Pond Reserve, located just a stone’s throw away from Penicuik House.
 This stunning waterside location, surrounded by ancient woodland, will offer a one-of-a-kind wedding and events venue for up to 120 guests in Sperry Tents or Tipis.
 It will also be home to a natural spa with a sauna, cold plunge, hot tub, and wild swimming, all of which will be privately bookable by guests throughout the retreat.